 We will record all information on the checks carried out in the school's single central record (SCR).
 Copies of these checks, where appropriate, will be held in individuals' personnel files.
 We follow requirements and best practice in retaining copies of these checks, as set out below.
+We will not keep copies of DBS certificates in order to fulfil the duty of maintaining the Single Central Record.

-The SCR will be monitored and checked by the DSL/HT/Safeguarding Governor on a regular basis, throughout the academic year.
+The SCR will be monitored and checked by the DSL/Principal/Safeguarding Governor on a regular basis, throughout the academic year.